 Copyrights.
-If you are an author, the basis of the copyright for your work usually will be your cost of getting the copyright plus copyright fees, attorneys' fees, clerical assistance, and the cost of plates that remain in your possession.
-Do not include in the basis the value of your time as the author, or any other person's time you did not pay for.
+If you are an author, the basis of a copyright will usually be the cost of getting the copyright plus copyright fees, attorneys' fees, clerical assistance, and the cost of plates that remain in your possession.
+Do not include the value of your time as the author, or any other person's time you did not pay for.